 Introduction — The Bench in Istanbul

 June 10, 2023.
 Istanbul.
 The UEFA Champions League final — Manchester City versus Inter Milan.
 City led 1–0 through a Rodri goal, and the treble was within touching distance.
 Julián Álvarez sat on the bench.
-Pep Guardiola made three second-half substitutions, but Álvarez's number never appeared on the board.
-Final score: 1–0.
-As confetti rained onto the pitch, Álvarez watched from behind the touchline, still wearing his warm-up jacket.
+Pep Guardiola made two substitutions, including De Bruyne's first-half injury withdrawal, but Álvarez's number never appeared on the board.
+Final score: 1–0. Álvarez did not feature in the Champions League final, watching the treble-sealing victory from the bench.

 The 23-year-old Argentine had played 49 matches and scored 17 goals across the season.
 He ended the most important 90 minutes in the club's history without setting foot on the pitch.
-A World Cup winner, a Copa Libertadores winner, and now a Champions League winner — one of the very few players ever to hold all three in the same season — yet he was not on the field when the final piece fell into place.
+A World Cup winner in December 2022, and now a Champions League winner that night — one of the very few players ever to complete a World Cup and a continental club treble (Premier League, FA Cup, Champions League) in the same season — yet he was not on the field when the final piece fell into place.

 The memory of that night holds the key to a decision he would make fourteen months later.